dkw-aau/Jazero/README.md

 ```

 You can access this standalone cluster web page at <a href="http://localhost:9870/">http://localhost:9870/</a>.
-See <a href="https://github.com/dkw-aau/Jazero/blob/main/hdfs/README.md">here</a> for more information on using HDFS and how to save data lake tables in a directory.
+See <a href="https://github.com/dkw-aau/Jazero/blob/main/hdfs/README.md">here</a> for more information on using HDFS and how to store data lake tables in a directory.

 Alternatively, you can setup your own HDFS cluster and store the data lake tables.